blabla1337/skf-flask/skf/markdown/knowledge_base/80-knowledge_base--Authentication_at_a_central_location--.md

-Authentication at a central location.
+Authentication at a central location
 -------

 **Description:**